Soil Testing in Humboldt, California

 For small-scale gardening in spodosol areas, amendments like lime and compost can adjust pH and nutrient levels, creating viable growing conditions.

-Coastal Soils: Dynamic Shores
+Coastal Soils: Dynamic Shore Systems

 These soils also support unique ecosystems, including habitats for shorebirds like the snowy plover, which rely on dune stability for nesting.